-If you are arrested and will be subject to blood alcohol testing, the officer must inform you of your "chemical test" rights.
-This will typically include a description of what happens to you if you refuse to take a chemical test, and of your right to obtain a blood or urine sample so you can conduct your own test.
-If the police fail to inform you of the consequences of refusing to take a "chemical test," you may be able to challenge the suspension of your license, resulting from your refusal, and you may be able to keep the test result from being admitted into evidence during the prosecution of your case.
+If you are arrested and will be subject to blood alcohol testing, the officer must inform you of your chemical test rights.
+The explanation will typically include a description of the consequences you will face if you refuse to take a chemical test, and of your right to obtain a blood or urine sample so you can conduct your own test.
+If the police fail to inform you of the consequences of refusing to take a chemical test, you may be able to challenge a suspension of your driver's license resulting from your refusal, and you may be able to keep the test result from being admitted into evidence during the prosecution of your case.

 In most states, you have some degree of choice as to how your blood alcohol will be measured.
 For impaired driving involving the use of alcohol, you may be allowed to choose between a breath test and a blood test, and in some states you may be allowed to choose a urine test.
 Some states require the breath test, but allow you to demand a blood or urine test so you can verify the breath test results.
 If the police suspect intoxication from the use of medications or other drugs, you may be able to choose between a breath test and a blood test.

 Breath tests are typically performed using a breathalyzer or a BAC Datamaster.
 A Datamaster is much less complicated to operate than the old breathalyzer machiens, that have largely been phased out.
 The old breathalyzer devices typically required that the officer read a needle that indicates a suspect's blood alcohol content, and it could be a very subjective determination if the driver blew a "0.09" or a "0.10".
 The Datamaster prints out a ticket with your mechanically determined breath test results, and no interpretation is required.